toktik030726/Feedguard-for-Tiktok/README.md

 FeedGuard is not affiliated with, endorsed by, or sponsored by TikTok.

-Installation
+Installation:
-Download and extract the ZIP file.
+- Download and extract the ZIP file.

-open chrome://extension; for edge: edge://extensions/
+- open chrome://extension; for edge: edge://extensions/

-Enable developer mode.
+- Enable developer mode.

-Load the extracted extension (Button on top)
+- Load the extracted extension (Button on top)

-Select the extracted folder FeedGuard_for_TikTok_v1_0
+- Select the extracted folder FeedGuard_for_TikTok_v1_0